Cotton Slips Lower into the Close

-Cotton futures gave into weakness on Wednesday, with contracts 2 to 7 points lower as some 2026 crop contracts were up 4 to 9 points.
+Cotton price action is up 10 to 15 points so far on Thursday.
+Futures gave into weakness on Wednesday, with contracts 2 to 7 points lower as some 2026 crop contracts were up 4 to 9 points.
 Crude oil futures were up 31 cents per barrel at $60.67.
 The US dollar index is up $0.146 to $98.585.

 The Tuesday online auction from The Seam showed sales of 61.10 cents/lb on 25,238 bales.
 The Cotlook A Index was unchanged on January 20 at 74.80 cents.
 ICE certified cotton stocks were down 607 bales on 1/20 via decertification with the certified stocks level at 10,422 bales.
 The Adjusted World Price was updated to 51.17 cents/lb last Thursday, up 20 points from the week prior.